 |CRX/DE and Package Manager||CRX/DE is allowed only on the Development environment.

 Package Manager is accessible on all author instances but the packages that are going to be deployed must contain only mutable content ( for example: /content or /conf)

 |Built in CDN and Get your own CDN||AEM as a Cloud Service includes the CDN for all environments which is optimized for most use cases.

-If you wish to set up your own CDN, you must submit a request to Adobe Support for it to be approved.
+If you want to set up your own CDN, you must submit a request to Adobe Support for it to be approved.

-If it is approved, the CDN will point to Fastly and not to AEM instances in any environments.
+If it is approved, the CDN points to Fastly and not to AEM instances in any environments.

-Rethink these functionalities to offload them to Adobe I/O.
+Rethink these functionalities so you can offload them to Adobe Developer.

 |Token-based authentication and integration strategies||Generating Access Tokens for Server-side APIs